RobertoMonaco/Energy-Framework/README.md

 1. Access the Jena Fuseki web interface by opening a browser and navigating to `http://localhost:3030`.
 2. Click on "Manage Datasets" and then on "Add new dataset".
 3. Enter the dataset name (e.g., `emb3rs`) and click on "Create Dataset".
-4. Click on the "Upload data" button, then choose and upload the `output.nt` file.
+4. Click on the "Upload data" button, then choose and upload the `data.nt` file (under src/resources directory).

 ## How to Validate the Ontology